+- 1. Articles of Incorporation

+- 2. Certificate of Incorporation

-3. Operating agreements or similar applicable organizational document of Developer and most current financial statements
+- Operating agreements or similar applicable organizational document of Developer and most current financial statements

 Only one entity per project can be determined by the Program Administrators, with approval from the Statewide Working Group, to handle a substantial portion of the project's development activities.